vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 There are many refactorings possible for your feature specs but Page Objects offer the cleanest abstractions for encapsulating user facing behaviour for pages or more complex flows.
 You don’t have to simulate the whole page(s) though—focus on the essential bits that are necessary for user flows.
 No need to overdo it!

-// as opposed to spreading that logic across a lot of your specs -> DRY

-might describe the full page itself

-or multiple pages in sequences as you go through a flow

-Its a mixture of a couple of refactoring techniques:
-Extract class
-Extract method

-They are even more high-level than Capybara feature specs

-Testing against web pages means the need to refer to DOM elements and interact with them.
-Doint this without Page Objects introduces duplication and brittle tests when the UI changes.

-You create an APi that is specific to your application and your feature spec needs.

-That way you can play with Pages and their elements—all without fiddling around with DOM elements. -> You can emulate the human experience quite expressively.

-Its a good design principle to floww when complexity of your feature specs increase.

-Tests for client code become easier to understand.

-It promotes reuse
-centralizing UI elements and isolate impact of changes Expressive DSL

-A design pattern to refactor your feature specs

-Write acceptance tests with application language

-HTML implementation details in one p lace.

-Tests are more stable

-UI interaction tests have now same quality as test for application code.

 + ### Acceptance Tests / Feature Specs

 Before we move on to the heart of the matter, I’d like to take a step back for people new to the whole testing business and clear up some of the lingo that is important in this context.
 People more familiar with TDD won’t miss much if they skip ahead.

 What are we talking about here?
-Acceptance testing usually comes in at a later stage of projects to evaluate if you have been building something of value for your product owner, users or whatever stakeholder.
+Acceptance testing usually comes in at a later stage of projects to evaluate if you have been building something of value for your users, product owner, or whatever stakeholder.
 These tests are usually run by customers or your users.
 Its sort of a check if the requirements are being met or not.
-There is something like a testing pyramid for all sorts of testing layers and acceptance tests are near the top.
+There is something like a pyramid for all sorts of testing layers and acceptance tests are near the very top.
 Because this process includes often non-technical folks, a high-level language for writing these tests is a valuable asset to communicate back and forth.

 Feature specs on the other hand, are a bit lower in the testing food chain.
 A lot more high-level than unit tests which focus on the technial details and business logic of your models, feature specs describe flows on and in between your pages.
-Tools like [Capybara](http://jnicklas.github.io/capybara/) help you to avoid to do this manually—meaning that you rarely have to open your browser to test stuff manually.
-Btw, you don’t use **get**, **put**, **post**, **delete** like with request specs.
+Tools like [Capybara](http://jnicklas.github.io/capybara/) help you to avoid doing this manually—meaning that you rarely have to open your browser to test stuff manually.
 With these kinds of tests we like to automate these tasks as much as possible and test drive the interaction through the browser while writing assertions against pages.
+Btw, you don’t use **get**, **put**, **post** or **delete** like with request specs.

 Feature specs are very similar to acceptance tests—sometimes I feel the differences are too blurry to really care about the terminology.
 You write tests that exercise your whole application which often involves a multi-step flow of user actions.
 These tests show if your components work in harmony when they are brought together.
 In Ruby land, they are the main protagonist when we’re dealing with Page Objects.
 Feature specs themselves are already very expressive but they can be optimized and cleaned up by extracting their data, behaviour and markup into separate classes.
 I felt clearing up this blurry terminology will help you see that having Page Objects is a bit like doing acceptance level testing while writing feature specs.